laetitiakang/FMEAgen/README.md

 Comments :
-If you need more information about the project, read the project report "PJT2A_Rapport_FMEAgen.pdf".
+If you need more information about the project, read the project report "PJT2A_Rapport_FMEAgen.pdf" (French version only).
 The work is not finished yet.
 Indeed, one part of the code is made with Python, the other with AnyLogic.
 The goal is to combine the 2 codes, so you have to pass either everything in python or everything in AnyLogic.
 Enjoy!